fecjanky/iot_sc_tutorial/README.md

 - Use `docker ps` , `docker stop` & `docker start` to manipulate the state of the docker container

-- Attach to a running container with `docker exec -it <container ID> bash` then use `./start_geth attach` to attach to the geth node for administration
+- Attach to a running container with `docker exec -it <container ID> bash` then use `./admin/geth_attach` to attach to the geth node for administration

 # TODOs
 - create a list of accounts